 In this way, lenses can make us aware of things we might not otherwise see because of over-familiarity or because we just accept them as the way things are.
 The critical lens of Feminism changed how we respond to Disney princesses, leading Disney to change its princess template from the passive girl waiting for rescue for whom a handsome husband is the end goal (Sleeping Beauty, Snow White, Cinderella), to the young woman who saves others from danger and/or the guy from himself and gets the prince in the end (Ariel, Belle, Mulan, Tiana), to the young woman with agency who rescues others and doesn’t need romantic fulfillment to do so (Moana, Elsa/Anna, Raya).
 In fact, using a feminist lens is a fascinating way to analyze the whole evolution of the Disney princess, beginning with source material (Grimm’s fairy tales, Chinese poetry) and moving through the present day.
 It would provide an English class with a lot of discussion fodder and material for critical essays and argument.

 Critical Race Theory is a lens like any other lens.
 Critical Race Theory has been around since the 1970s, when it arose as a graduate-level academic framework (lens) among legal scholars.
 Its basic tenet was that racism and disparate racial outcomes are the result of complex, changing, and often subtle social and institutional dynamics, rather than explicit and intentional prejudices in individuals.
+Did you catch that?
 Institutions, not individuals.
 Critical Race Theory has become important to the 21st century because of the events of 2020.
 Remember, CRT is not focused on individuals and is not meant to call any particular person out as a racist; rather, it’s meant to analyze institutions and systems using a specific lens.
-Taking the example of Disney princesses, we could use CRT and/or Feminism to look at how Pocahontas and indigenous peoples are portrayed versus how this plays out in Moana — where is Pocahontas on the spectrum of princesses?
+Taking the example of Disney princesses, we could use CRT and/or Feminism to look at how Pocahontas and indigenous peoples are portrayed in Pocahontas versus how this plays out in Moana — where is Pocahontas on the spectrum of princesses?
 How much agency does she have?
 What stereotypes might she embody?
 How is the conquest of the Americas portrayed?
 There’s a lot here that can be better understood using CRT, like the idea of the Noble Savage.

 All lenses require evidence.
 This is absolutely fundamental; any conclusions we draw must be rigorously supported with evidence from text, primary sources, data, and so on.
 Often, such data is and has been readily available, but has gone unremarked until the lens was applied.
 If, for example, we say that redlining has resulted in a system which makes it harder for poor people and people of color to succeed in school and business, we have to support that with statistical and factual data.
 No lens is correct simply because it exists; we have to connect the dots to prove the veracity of our new understanding.